The following are answers to frequently asked questions about House Hunters :

 Q. HOW MANY PEOPLE WILL THE CAMERA CREW CONSIST OF AND HOW MUCH EQUIPMENT WILL THEY HAVE?

-A. The crew will consist of about three people, including a cameraperson, an audio engineer, and a director.
+A. This is a reality-style shoot so we travel light.
+The crew will consist of about three people, including a cameraperson, an audio engineer, and a director.
 Most shoots will be done with a single professional video camera and with a minimum of lights and equipment.
 For interview set-ups, the crew may need to move your furniture in order to get optimum light or the nicest backdrop.
 We will make the best effort to return everything to its place when the shoot is complete.

 Q. WHAT ELSE WILL THE CREW NEED?